 ***Due to possible inclement weather for our area, the Crazy Osprey Family will be taking down the osprey cam and nest this afternoon (September 30, 2015).***

 The Chesapeake's favorite osprey couple, Tom and Audrey, have begun yet another season here in the Bay.
 Audrey returned from a long winter in South America and arrived first at the new platform.
 A new "Tom" for this season arrived shortly after.
 They had three eggs which they faithfully incubated well past their hatch dates.
 Government agencies were contacted to let them know that Tom and Audrey might be suitable foster parents should some be needed in the Chesapeake Bay region.
 Meanwhile, on nearby Poplar Island, two foster chicks were in need of a new home.
 They were delivered by Craig Koppie, raptor biologist, U.S. Fish & Wildlife Service Chesapeake Bay Field Office, on June 17, 2015, and accepted into the nest.
-Watch the Osprey Camera to follow these beautiful birds as they they raise their new family.
-And don't forget to check out the peregrine falcon cam as well!
+In July, cam followers voted on their names.
+"Montana & Maine" were chosen in honor of two unsuccessful nests in those states.
+It was a great season to watch the Osprey Camera and follow these beautiful birds as they they raised their new family, which grew to include a permanent guest named "E.T."
+Please be sure to check out the peregrine falcon cam as well!
 For more information about the foster chicks, click here.

 Special thanks to Skyline Technology Solutions, who is providing the technical expertise and managing the video stream, Investigative Options Inc., for installing and maintaining the camera and platform, and the Shared Earth Foundation.